 Congress passed the American Recovery and Reinvestment Act (Recovery Act) in February of 2009, releasing additional funds to formula grantees to bolster existing programs such as CDBG and existing homeless prevention programs.
 CDBG entitlement communities received additional funds to be treated as substantial amendments to their FY 09 allocations through what has been termed CDBG-Recovery (CDBG-R) funds and for homeless prevention activities through Homeless Prevention and Rapid Re-Housing (HPRP) funds.
 The funds are generally governed by existing CDBG and ESG regulations, but with an emphasis on immediate utilization in order to produce a positive impact on the economy.
 In FY 09, the City of Ann Arbor received \$287,298 in CDBG-R funds and Washtenaw County received \$308,567 in CDBG-R funds.
-This year, CD will continue to work to ensure that the CDBG-R projects that were awarded funding are completed on time.
+To date, the following CDBG-R projects have been completed: road improvements in Ypsilanti Township.
+ADA curb cuts in the City of Ypsilanti, multi-family acquisition and rehabilitation of rental units in the City of Ann Arbor and sidewalk improvements are underway in Pittsfield Township.